Ekj0t/n-body-galaxy-simulator/README.md

 A real-time **gravitational N-body simulation** written in Java that generates and animates spiral galaxies.
 Stars interact through Newtonian gravity, forming rotating galaxies, tidal arms, and chaotic structures during galaxy collisions.

-This project is part of a **Java graphics exploration series** focused on physics simulations and procedural generation.

 ---

 ## Demo